axibase/atsd-use-cases/tutorials/create-report/README.md

 endfor
 ```

 The first `for` loop extracts information from the CSV list `terms` shown above and replaces placeholders containing the `term` argument.
-The second `for` loop iterates across the list `metrics` and creates new `[series]` for each object.
+The second `for` loop iterates across the list `metrics` and creates a new `[series]` for each object.

 ```ls
 list metrics = cpieall, cpieapparel,